Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Step 5: Back to Thailand

-Meesuk: Van drops you in Bangkok at midnight.
+Meesuk: The van drops you off in Bangkok at midnight.

 Vientiane Costs